 The purpose of the Annual Meeting is to consider and act upon the matters that are listed in the accompanying Notice of Annual Meeting and set forth in this Proxy Statement.
-The enclosed Proxy provides a means for a shareholder to vote upon all of the matters listed in the accompanying Notice of Annual Meeting and described in the Proxy Statement.
-The enclosed Proxy also provides a means for a shareholder to vote for all of the nominees for Director listed thereon or to withhold authority to vote for one or more of such nominees.
+The enclosed Proxy provides a means for a shareholder to vote upon each of the matters listed in the accompanying Notice of Annual Meeting and described in the Proxy Statement, including a means for a shareholder to vote for all of the nominees for Director listed thereon or to withhold authority to vote for one or more of such nominees.
 The Company's Bylaws provide that Directors are elected by a plurality of the votes cast.
 Plurality means that the nominees who receive the most votes for the available directorships will be elected as Directors.
-Accordingly, the withholding of authority by a shareholder (including broker non-votes) will not be counted in computing a plurality and thus will have no effect on the results of the election of such nominees.
+Accordingly, the withholding of authority by a shareholder will not be counted in computing a plurality and thus will have no effect on the results of the election of such nominees.

 The accompanying Proxy also provides a means for a shareholder to vote for, against or abstain from voting on the other matters to be acted upon at the Annual Meeting.
 Each Proxy will be voted in accordance with the shareholder's directions.
-Ratification of the selection of independent auditors and approval of any other matters as may properly come before the meeting will require the affirmative vote of a majority of the shares of Common Stock present in person or represented by a Proxy and entitled to vote at the meeting.
+Ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2005 and approval of any other matters as may properly come before the meeting will require the affirmative vote of a majority of the shares of Common Stock present in person or represented by a Proxy and entitled to vote at the meeting.
 Abstentions with respect to such proposals will have the same effect as a vote against the proposals.
 With respect to broker non-votes, the shares will not be considered present at the meeting for the proposal to which authority was withheld.
 Consequently, broker non-votes will not be counted with regard to such proposals, but they will have the effect of reducing the number of affirmative votes required to approve the proposals, because they reduce the number of shares present or represented from which a majority is calculated.